 Interest and borrowing expenses, such as application fees, legal costs, valuation, broker’s commission and stamp duty, related to financing the purchase and other costs incurred as part of the transaction may be deductible over the lesser of the term of the loan or 5 years.
 Non-deductible expenses may nonetheless be taken into account as an incidental cost of purchase in determining the cost base for CGT purposes (especially for business real property).

-In relation to tax deductions, it is worthwhile to note bonus deductions available for businesses in the 2024 financial year:
+Note the following changes to tax deductions for the 2025 financial year:

-Under the Small Business Energy Incentive, small businesses will have access to a temporary additional 20% deduction on eligible expenditure, to promote electrification and energy efficiency.
+ATO interest charges incurred on or after 1 July 2025 can no longer be claimed as an income tax deduction.
+This includes General Interest Charge (GIC) or Shortfall Interest Charge (SIC), which is now treated as a full business cost with no tax offset.

-The Small Business Skills and Training Boost is available for small businesses to deduct an additional 20% of expenditure that is incurred for the provision of eligible external registered training courses provided to employees.
+Eligible small businesses may receive up to $150 in energy bill rebates during the 2025-2026 financial year.
+Rebates will be automatically received from electricity providers in quarterly instalments.

-Changes to deductible gift recipient categories were effective from 1 January 2024, with the ATO administering environmental organisations, harm prevention charities, cultural organisations and developing country relief funds.
-Further, businesses can now claim deductions for donations made to community charity trusts and corporations that are endorsed as deductible gift recipients.
+The ASIC annual review fees for proprietary companies have increased to $321 for the 2025 financial year and $329 from 1 July 2025.

 3. Trading stock